natalieagus/natalieagus.github.io/50002/50002problem_set_3.md

 You can refer to the notes <a href="https://natalieagus.github.io/50002/finite_state_machine.html" target="_blank">here</a> if you need to revise.

+### Simplifying FSM (Basic)
+The diagram below illustrates the FSM diagram of a machine that does edge detection.
+The circle that is bolded signifies the starting state.
+Diagram A and Diagram B both have the *same logic*, that is to detect the presence of an edge.

+State whether the following is *true or false:*
+> "Diagram A illustrates a Mealy machine."

 ### An Incomplete State Machine (Basic)
 The ACME Company has recently received an order from a Mr. Wiley E. Coyote for their all-digital Perfectly Perplexing Padlock:
 * The P3 has **two** buttons ("0" and "1") that when pressed cause the FSM controlling the lock to advance to a new state.